On a heavy day, the state has to shift before the action can.

 You know the difference between a normal start and a heavy one.
 On a normal day, you tap the task, you begin, and the friction is small.
 On a heavy day, the same task sits on you like a weight.
 Your body feels slow, thinking about the work makes it slower, and the distance to the first move feels much longer than it actually is.

 On those days, going straight to the task is asking a lot.
 Your state is in the way, and no amount of willpower talks it out of the room.
 That's not a failure of discipline.
 It's how low energy and overwhelm work: the physical state has to move before the mental one will follow.
 A short body-based reset is a real, gentle lever on that.
-Stand up, breathe, move for a moment, and something loosens, just enough that beginning stops feeling impossible.
+Get a glass of water, walk to another room and back, and something loosens, just enough that beginning stops feeling impossible.
 If you want the field guide underneath it, read what's actually happening when you can't start.

 A short on-ramp before the first move, offered when you need it.